sdonohoo/forecasting/internal_docs/Pull Req Process.md

 ## Terms Definition

 * Approver  - A person who is designated to approve PRs
-* Developer - A person who develop code or documents
+* Developer - A person who develops code or documents
-* Pull Request - A request to pull and merge code or documents into the master brunch
+* Pull Request - A request to merge code or documents into the master branch
 * Reviewer - A person who is assigned to review a PR by the developer

 ## Pull Request PR Process

-1. Code/docs development is performs by the developers on a separated brunch outside of the master brunch
+1. Code/docs development is performed by the developers on a separated brancg outside of the master branch
-2. Upon completion of a given task the developer/submitter will issue a PR that includes the following elements:
+2. Upon completion of a given task the developer will issue a PR that includes the following elements:
    * Code/Doc to be reviewed
    * List of reviewers (at least one reviewer)
    * Designated approver